Hyperbolic extensions of free groups: Preliminaries

 The process of lifting (uniquely) an immersed segment $p_b$ whose endpoints are at illegal turns is called \define{unfolding}.
 Note that the unfolding principle applies to an illegal turn itself.
 In particular, if $\alpha$ is a conjugacy class of $\free$ and $p_b$ is either a subpath of $\alpha\vert G_t$ with endpoints illegal turns or an illegal turn of $\alpha|G_b$, then $p_b$ unfolds to path (or an illegal turn) $p_t$ that is contained in $\alpha|G_t$.
 Moreover, multiple occurrences of $p_b$ in $\alpha|G_b$ all unfold to $p_t$ as a subpath of $G_t$.
 This all follows from the unfolding principle.

-Similarly, we can understand the image of a subpath $p_a$ of $\alpha|G_a$ under the folding path $G_t$.
+Similarly, we can understand the image of certain subpaths $p_a$ of $\alpha|G_a$ under the folding path $G_t$.
 Note that the image of $p_a$ in $G_t$ is not necessarily contained in the image of $\alpha|G_t$, even after tightening (i.e. passing to the immersed representative).
-However, if $p_a$ has its endpoints at illegal turns of $G_a$, then there is a unique path $p_t$ of $G_t$ whose endpoints are at illegal turns of $G_t$ such that $p_a$ is obtained from $p_t$ by unfolding (using the illegal turns at the endpoints of $p_t$).
-This choice of folding of $p_a$ has the property that $p_t$ is a subsegment of $\alpha|G_t$ for all $t \in [a,b]$.
+However, if there is a subpath $p_b$ of $\alpha|G_b$ with endpoints at illegal turns which unfolds to $p_a$ in $\alpha|G_a$, then unfolding gives a unique path $p_t$ of $G_t$ whose endpoints are at illegal turns of $G_t$.
+By the above paragraph, these unfolded paths have the property that $p_t$ is a subsegment of $\alpha|G_t$ for all $t \in [a,b]$.

+\paragraph{Projecting to standard geodesics.} In \cite[Definition 6.3]{BFhyp} Bestvina and Feighn define for any folding path $\gamma\colon \I\to \os$ a \define{projection} $\proj_\gamma\colon \os\to \gamma(\I)$ onto the image of the folding path (one could alternately think of the projection as landing in the domain interval $\I$).
+As the definition of $\proj_\gamma(H)$ is rather technical---in short it involves looking at the infimum of times $t$ for which a certain cover of $\gamma(t)$ contains an immersed legal segment of length $3$---we delay a careful discussion until \S\ref{sec:BF_projs_morse} where a precise construction of the projection $\proj_\gamma\colon \os\to \gamma(\I)$ is given in \Cref{def:BestvinaFeighn_projection}.
+However, although $\proj_\gamma$ does coarsely agree with the closest-point-projection to $\gamma(\I)$ in special circumstances (see \Cref{lem:coarsely closest point}), we caution that $\proj_\gamma$ is generally \emph{unrelated} to the closest-point-projection onto $\gamma(\I)$.